apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Epic v.
-Google, explained: why we’re going back to Fortnite court again**
+**S.Korea to re-impose stock short-selling ban through June to 'level playing field'**

-You can read more about it [here](https://www.theverge.com/23944251/epic-google-antitrust-trial-explainer-monopoly).
+You can read more about it [here](https://www.reuters.com/markets/asia/skorea-ban-all-stock-short-selling-through-june-2024-2023-11-05/).

 ## Requirements
 - Python 3.8